Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-IxoCzb2M0vQ,64.609344,88.366511.md

 ### Transcript

-> let's get on with it
-> here are three of our vehicles this is
-> the tractor or some of us like to call
+> Uh, here are three of our vehicles.
+This is the Tractor, or as some of us like to call it, the 'Sugar Cube'
-> it the sugar cube I think that's a
-> really cute name and we should use it
+> I think that's a really cute name, and we should use it.
-> and this is the Explorer and this is the
+> And this is the Explorer and this is the Truck.
-> truck and then behind us is Bob up up
+> And then behind us is... nothing.
+> There it is.
+It's the Train.
+It's over there.
-> nothing there it is it's the Train it's
+> So we'll look at the Train as well.